 3. Are you related to each other in a direct line?
 This one should be a 'no'

-4. Have you given at least one months notice to your celebrant?
-This should be a 'yes, we absolutely have'
+4. Have you given at least one month notice to your celebrant?
+This should be a 'yes, we absolutely will'

 5. Do you both consent to the marriage?
 Again - this one is a big 'yes'